 Oh My Heart Plum Cake

-This is beautiful, rich, sweetly bleeding over the top–yet healthy (for cake) plum cake.
-It has been adapted a couple of times now: little blue hen modified it from Smitten Kitchen, and now I’m adapting it from her,with key changes being taking out the yeast, reducing sugar, and replacing butter with olive oil, resulting in a creation that is a bit more similar to this scrumptious-looking recipe from Cooking Light.
-And that feels perfectly appropriate, with yesterday’s steamy, pounding afternoon storms hammering alongside epiphanies in my head, including what a blessing it is to be able to lean on the experience of others, even as we forge our own way.
+I've been wholly preoccupied with matters of the heart, literally, and so I'm baking plum cake.
+This is beautiful, rich, sweetly bleeding over the top--yet healthy (for cake) plum cake.
+It has been adapted a couple of times now: little blue hen modified it from Smitten Kitchen, and now I'm adapting it from her,with key changes being taking out the yeast, reducing sugar, and replacing butter with olive oil, resulting in a creation that is a bit more similar to this scrumptious-looking recipe from Cooking Light.
+And that feels perfectly appropriate, with yesterday's steamy, pounding afternoon storms hammering alongside epiphanies in my head, including what a blessing it is to be able to lean on the experience of others, even as we forge our own way.
 Though that is a lot to project onto plum cake.

 In case you haven't already detected the strong scent of self-indulgence, I'll just let you know this is one of those posts, albeit as sincere as can be.
 I'll try to be brief.
 Though comfortingly cathartic, you are not actually my private diary, Fit and Frugal.

 Essentially, Dave and I wanted to adopt a little waiting child in China, but discovered we are not the fit he needs.
 The truth was kindly delivered by a medical angel (my doctor), in the gentlest, most honest and helpful way possible.
 She understood we had fallen in love with him from afar.

 Our would-be little boy has a heart condition more serious than we can provide for just now, one which would be aggravated by the altitude where we live alone.
 He is precious and adorable, and another family is waiting for him, I know it.